bilbilaki/code_forge/README.md

 ```

 #### Example:
-create a `LspSocketConfig` object and pass it to the `CodeForge` widget.
+create a `LspSocketConfig` object and pass it to the `CodeForgeController` widget.

 ```dart
 final lspConfig = LspSocketConfig(